Learn the absolute best most flavorful way to prepare a turkey by making this delicious Brined Smoked Turkey Recipe.

 Making this is actually really easy, all you need is a big huge stock pot or an extremely clean paint bucket.
 You choose!
 The brine that I’ve been making the last few years is apple cider.

 It’s a simple solution that packs a serious punch.
-I mean while the smoked part of the turkey is tasty, it wouldn’t be anything without the smoked turkey brine I whipped up.
+I mean while the smoked part of this is tasty, it wouldn’t be anything without the brine I whipped up.

 The ingredients for this are: